MahamudHub/Engineering-61-Final-Web-Project/README.md

 ### Round Trip

 The framework is also capable of running a full cycle trip.
-This means that the program will go onto the Dispatcher webs
+This means that the program will go onto the Dispatcher website, send an assessment to a candidate email, log on to the candidate email, do the test then go back to the Dispatcher website and update the results to find the candidates test.

+Using this method will require you to fill in the correct information into the properties file, so that when the method runs it will enter that information automatically.

 ## Contributing